MillieFD/thormotion/README.md

 A cross-platform motion control library for Thorlabs systems, written in Rust.

-> [!INFO]
-> This project is still growing.
-We are happy to add support for any new devices and functions as needed.
-> Please open a new GitHub issue to make a request.

 ### 🚀 Features

 - Designed for robotics, automation, and scientific applications.
 - Python and Rust API
 - Fast and efficient, with minimal overhead.
 - Runs on macOS, Linux, and Windows.

+This project is still growing.
+We are happy to add support for any new devices and functions as needed.
+Please open a new GitHub issue to make a request.

 ### 🛠️ Installation